Subject Access in British Library Bibliographic Records

 CA&D Training & Documentation Manager

 West Yorkshire, LS23 7BQ

 Tel. + 44 (0)1937 546709

 The British Library has been the largest user of DDC in Britain since the British National Bibliography (BNB) became part of the Library's Bibliographic Services Division in 1974, and has played a significant role in its development.
 BNB adopted standard DDC in 1970 to replace the modified version previously used, influencing others to follow the standard.
 DDC is part of the core data for the British National Bibliography and Dewey numbers are extensively used in British Library products, services and catalogues.

-The British Library is a member of CILIP/DCC committee and is currently the United Kingdom's representative on the EPC.
+The British Library is a member of the UK DDC User Forum and is currently the United Kingdom's representative on the EPC.
 The British Library is also an institutional member of the European DDC Users Group (EDUG).